Step-by-Step Process to Obtain a MiCA CASP License

 With the EU MiCA (Markets in Crypto-Assets) regulation fully in effect in 2026, obtaining a CASP (Crypto-Asset Service Provider) license is essential for crypto operators who want to legally operate across the European Economic Area (EEA).
 A MiCA CASP license ensures compliance, investor confidence, and the ability to passport services throughout the EU.

-This guide outlines the step-by-step process for obtaining a MiCA CASP license.
+This guide outlines the step-by-step process for obtaining a MiCA CASP license, with practical examples and timelines.

 Before applying for a CASP license, you must establish a compliant company in an EU member state.
 Typical structures include:

-• Private Limited Company (Ltd.) in other EU countries
+2. Private Limited Company (Ltd.) in Estonia or Malta

 Key requirements: